Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 ### 8. Any other advice?
 Not to be cheesy, but:
 Take risks.
 Try new things.
 Don’t let the fear of failure prevent you from putting yourself out there.
-I know it sounds cliche, but it’s true.

 Do what you enjoy!
 Don’t just do things because others are doing them.
 Or you think everybody else is doing them.
 Take the long shot.
 Make impulsive decisions if they feel right to you.
 And chase what excites you!

 ## Other Resources
 - Admissions Q&As at Graduate School Programs